 - Copy and paste source

-If you’re in a rush to add an image or video source to the scene but can’t remember which destination folder it’s in?
-Then this gem is for you, simply click to select the source that you want to copy > click copy > go to the new scene > and click paste.
+Another option if you’re in a hurry to add an element to the scene but can’t remember which folder it’s in?
+Then this gem is for you.
+Click to select the source that you want to copy > click copy > go to the new scene > and click paste.
 It usually gives you two choices of whether you want to paste the source as is or as a linked source; that’s entirely up to you.

 Per scene audio extension

 The per scene audio extension allows you to set the audio levels for system sound and microphone on each scene.
 If you’re having issues managing audios between scenes, then the per scene audio extension is what you need.

 After playing around with these features, you might have an idea for your ideal scene presentations.
 You would want to save and share this in a file for easy loading and cloud share.
 Or if you’re a streamer with multiple streaming stations then this next feature can be proven useful.

 The Presentation packager can be a real life-saver for days where you don’t know if you need a backup of your stream.